The Poetry of a Silent Tragedy

-At the beginning of 2020, I found myself stranded—half by intention and half by the force of circumstances (in reality, by my full intention)—on an island during the notorious events known globally as “The Lockdown.”
+At the beginning of 2020, I found myself stranded on an island during the notorious events known globally as “The Lockdown.”

 However, it didn't take me long to realize that part of the comfort granted to us was in fact the flip side of a darker truth: the loss of biodiversity due to deeply rooted human cultural traditions.
 According to a 2020 study by WWF, snares pose a greater threat to animals in Southeast Asia than habitat degradation from logging.